shilpajpatil/Python-Start-to-End-/README.md

 # Python-Start-to-End-

-This repository contains all the topics related to python with example which i have tried for practice.
-Here i have listed all the topics which i have covered.
+This repository encompasses a comprehensive collection of Python-related topics, accompanied by practical examples that I've explored for the purpose of hands-on practice.
+I've compiled a list of all the covered topics within this repository.